dask/dask-kubernetes/doc/source/operator.rst

 All `Kubernetes annotations <https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/>` on the ``DaskCluster`` resource will be passed onto the scheduler ``Pod`` as well the ``DaskWorkerGroup`` resources.
+Annotations created by `kopf` or `kubectl` (i.e. starting with "kopf.zalando.org" or "kubectl.kubernetes.io") will not be passed on.

 For example you may wish to have a smaller pool of workers that have more memory for memory intensive tasks, or GPUs for compute intensive tasks.